andlcode/andrelDuarte/README.md

 ### About me

 I'm a Full-Stack developer {backend, frontend, mobile} with a passion for programming and technology.
-I currently have experience with IT governance with technical knowledge about Linux Systems.
+I currently have experience with IT Governance with technical knowledge about Linux Systems.
 <br><br>